lmmx/beeb/README.md

  'Weather': [('b006qfvv', 'Shipping Forecast'), ('b007rn05', 'Weather')]}
 ```

-This is equivalent to constructing the class directly:
+This is equivalent to constructing the class directly and accessing its `.keyed_by_genre` property.

 ```py
 beeb.nav.sched.ProgrammeCatalogue("r4", n_days=30, with_genre=True)
 ```

 - This takes about 7 or 8 seconds (fast given the number of requests it's making!)
-- To print the dictionary organised by genre, access its `.keyed_by_genre` property.
 - Note that these requests occasionally fail (async sessions are prone to rare connection errors),
   and are silently retried up to 3 times (one seems to be enough in my experience).